FlyingFathead/whisper-transcriber-telegram-bot/README.md

 A local Whisper AI transcriber bot for Telegram, utilizing a local GPU or CPU for processing.
 No Whisper API access required -- just utilize your locally available hardware.

 Runs on Python 3.10+.
-Designed to transcribe audio from various media sources supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).
+Designed to transcribe audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).

-The bot supports a broad range of media sites via `yt-dlp` ([listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)), leveraging a locally run OpenAI's Whisper model to process audio and return the transcription in multiple formats.
+Sites supported by `yt-dlp` are [listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+Supported audio and video file uploads can be configured separately (compatible with all `ffmpeg` supported formats), with up to `20MB` file sizes as supported by Telegram in their bot API.

 ## Features